North and South America performance hurts Fiat Chrysler

 Net debt stood at 9.7 billion euros at the end of June, down from 9.996 billion at the end of March.

-Shares in the company, which have risen 28 percent in the year to date, fell more than 2 percent after the results and were down 1.6 percent at 7.49 euros by 05.35 a.m.
-EDT, compared with a flat Milan blue-chip index.
+Shares in the company, which have risen 28 percent in the year to date, fell more than 2 percent after the results and were down 1.6 percent at 7.49 euros by 0935 GMT, compared with a flat Milan blue-chip index .FTMIB.

 ($1 = 0.7462 Euros)